elifesciences/elife-xpub/docs/incidents/2019-02-23-failed-export.md

 - https://github.com/elifesciences/elife-xpub/pull/1562/ changed the values being passed to the manifest generator so they didn't include IDs, mime types, etc
 - Test was asserting on the wrong values (i.e. the MIME types and IDs within the manifest file, within the MECA export)
 <!-- - Difficult to see what the assertions were due to snapshot testing -->
-- EJP as an external service had no way that we know of to test out the MECA export
+- eJP as an external service had no way that we know of to test out the MECA export

 ## Stabilization Steps

-- Giorgio changes the filter to direct 100% of traffic to EJP
+- Giorgio changes the filter to direct 100% of traffic to eJP
 - Ultimate root cause fix: https://github.com/elifesciences/elife-xpub/pull/1573

 ## Impact